jordan-m-stokes/the-basics-shop/README.md

 ## installing-dependencies

 Have Postgres, version 2.7.0 of Ruby, and Nodejs installed.
-Then run this on the root directory, `front-end` directory, and `back-end` directory:
+Then run this in the `front-end` and `back-end` directory:
 > `npm install`

 Then, in `back-end` directory, run this